AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_room_allowlist.md

 ## Removing users from the chat room allow list

 Removes the specified users from the chat room allow list.
-You can remove a maximum of 60 group members from the chat room allow list at one time.
+You can remove a maximum of 60 members from the chat room allow list each time.

 ### HTTP request